muhmiqbal19/data-wrangling-and-analysis-with-sql/README.md

 1. Invest in sales and marketing during the peak of users added to increase revenue.
 2. We are in a safe sales position as long as rolling orders are still stable.
 Instead of worrying about the local trench, we should increase marketing during peak sales season to increase rolling orders.
 3. We should email people a picture of what they looked at most recently!
 Probably it will be a reason for them to come back to our site and place an order.
-4. We sould increase product diversity to increase revenue.
+4. We should increase product diversity to increase revenue.
 5. While people are in the middle of ordering apparatus, we will recommend other apparatus to them.
 This might cause they are not to order it in second time on a different date but they might potentially add it to their order.
 6. We can recommend the other product in the same category as the last items they ordered.

+### Limitation
+This data wrangling and analysis project is totally conducted in SQL which is poor in visualizations except for exporting the file and then visualizing in Tableau, Power BI, etc. Therefore we only provide data visualization in a separate way not in one dashboard.